|227 Fonda Way SE, Calgary, Alberta, CA|

 Project: The Transformation of Our Urban Home

-Posted by Rob Avis almost 9 years ago
+Posted by Rob Avis over 12 years ago

 Wicking beds are a unique and increasingly popular way to grow vegetables.
 They are self-contained raised beds with built-in reservoirs that supply water from the bottom up - changing how, and how much, you water your beds.
 In this article, we'll talk about how wicking beds work and why we love them.
 We'll also show you some great examples and leave you with ideas and instructions for creating your own.